systerel/S2OPC/tests/ClientServer/unit_tests/fuzzing/README.md

 ## Running fuzzing tests

-Let's first compile two versions of S2OPC, one with ASan+UBsan (which we'll use to run the fuzzing), and one with source code coverage enabled (to see what our fuzzing corpus actually covers).
-From the source directory, run:
+Let's first compile three versions of S2OPC, one with ASan+UBsan (which we'll use to run the fuzzing), one with source code coverage enabled (to see what our fuzzing corpus actually covers), and one in debug mode (to analyse a crash with tools like `gdb`).
+From the cloned directory, run:

 ```
+# Only the check docker has Clang
+./.check-in-docker.sh "

+# the fuzzing one
-mkdir build.san build.cov
+mkdir build.san

-cd build.san && \
+cd build.san
-CC=clang cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DWITH_ASAN=1 -DWITH_UBSAN=1 ../../.. && \
+CC=clang CFLAGS=-fsanitize=fuzzer-no-link cmake -DENABLE_FUZZING=ON -DCMAKE_BUILD_TYPE=RelWithDebInfo -DWITH_ASAN=1 -DWITH_UBSAN=1 ..
-make && \
+make
 cd ..

+# the coverage one
+mkdir build.cov
-cd build.cov && \
+cd build.san
-CC=clang cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DWITH_CLANG_SOURCE_COVERAGE=1 ../../.. && \
+CC=clang cmake -DENABLE_FUZZING=ON -DCMAKE_BUILD_TYPE=RelWithDebInfo -DWITH_CLANG_SOURCE_COVERAGE=1 ..
-make && \
+make
 cd ..

+# the debug one
+mkdir build.san
+cd build.san
+CC=clang cmake -DENABLE_FUZZING=ON -DCMAKE_BUILD_TYPE=Debug ..
+make
+cd ..
+"
 ```

 We also need to get the fuzzing corpuses, by cloning https://gitlab.com/systerel/S2OPC-fuzzing-data